karlseguin/the-little-mongodb-book/en/mongodb.markdown

 # Introduction #
  > It's not my fault the chapters are short, MongoDB is just easy to learn.

 It is often said that technology moves at a blazing pace.
 It's true that there is an ever growing list of new technologies and techniques being released.
 However, I've long been of the opinion that the fundamental technologies used by programmers move at a rather slow pace.
 One could spend years learning little yet remain relevant.
 What is striking though is the speed at which established technologies get replaced.
 Seemingly over-night, long established technologies find themselves threatened by shifts in developer focus.

 Nothing could be more representative of this sudden shift than the progress of NoSQL technologies against well-established relational databases.
-It almost seems like one day the web was being driven by a few RDBMS' and the next, five or so NoSQL solutions had established themselves as worthy solutions.
+It almost seems like one day the web was being driven by a few RDBMSes, and the next, five or so NoSQL solutions had established themselves as worthy solutions.

 Even though these transitions seem to happen overnight, the reality is that they can take years to become accepted practice.
 The initial enthusiasm is driven by a relatively small set of developers and companies.
 Solutions are refined, lessons learned and seeing that a new technology is here to stay, others slowly try it for themselves.
 Again, this is particularly true in the case of NoSQL where many solutions aren't replacements for more traditional storage solutions, but rather address a specific need in addition to what one might get from traditional offerings.